iTwin/presentation/packages/hierarchies/learning/NodeLabels.md

 A label could probably be considered the most important attribute of a hierarchy node.
 It's the first thing a user sees when they look at hierarchies, and it's the primary way they identify the node.
 Therefore, it's crucial to have a good label for each node, ideally unique within the hierarchy.
 The library provides full control over how the node's label is created and provides a few APIs to help in creating it.

-The node labels are decided by [hierarchy definition](./HierarchyDefinitions.md), which defines nodes as either `CustomHierarchyNodeDefinition` or `InstanceNodesQueryDefinition` objects.
+The node labels are decided by [hierarchy definition](./HierarchyDefinitions.md), which defines nodes as either `GenericHierarchyNodeDefinition` or `InstanceNodesQueryDefinition` objects.
 Labels are assigned differently in the two cases, and the options are described below.

-## Assigning custom node labels
+## Assigning generic node labels

-In case of custom nodes, the hierarchy definition returns the node object directly, so it has full control over what label is used for the node.
+In case of generic nodes, the hierarchy definition returns the node object directly, so it has full control over what label is used for the node.
 Note that the label may be either a `string` or a `ConcatenatedValue` - in case of the latter, it may consist of separately formatted pieces which are concatenated together during hierarchy processing.
 See [formatting node labels](./Formatting.md#formatting-node-labels) section for more details and an example.

 ## Assigning instance node labels